 To choose to alchemist class is to be more than a dabbler in the art of alchemy—they are utilizers of strange techniques that would empower themselves and their allies, experienced craftspeople who can make potions for fractions of the normal time and cost, and some have even modified their bodies to make full use of their skills.

 Creating poisons, potions, special explosives, and empowering substances, alchemists are either curiosities, prized members of society, or reclusive, feared experts in unstable weird sciences.
-Alchemy itself is does not fall strictly in one end between science and magic, but is a potent force nonetheless.
+Alchemy itself does not fall strictly in one end between science and magic, but is a potent force nonetheless.

-Alchemists support soldiers and adventurers, and could easily take to the field themselves, brewing and concoct potions, poisons, and poultices to support (or create) allies on the field.
+Alchemists support soldiers and adventurers, and could easily take to the field themselves, brewing and concocting potions, poisons, and poultices to support (or create) allies on the field.
 Some work to support their communities, others attempt to replicate (or surpass) the work of the Scourge's necromancers, and others focus on self-empowering through strange concoctions they imbibe.

 CREATING AN ALCHEMIST

 As you make your alchemist character, consider the origins of their knowledge: were they self-taught, a student of another alchemist, or did they gain this mastery by esoteric means?
 Alchemy is a difficult discipline—how did you accomplish the challenge to gain your status?
-Were you motivated by war, fortune, or by another mean entirely, such as the lack of magical talent to become a spellcaster?
+Were you motivated by war, fortune, or by something else entirely, such as the lack of magical talent to become a spellcaster?

-Perhaps you preferred the reliable mundane science of alchemy over the unexpected extraordinary power of magic, or took comfort in the fact that you were in demand in an urban setting—there is no lack of adventurers who might need your aid as an alchemist if you yourself do not wish to go out and adventure.
+Perhaps you preferred the reliable mundane science of alchemy over the unexpected extraordinary power of magic, or took comfort in the fact that you were in demand in an urban setting—there is no lack of adventurers who might need your aid as an alchemist if you do not wish to go out and adventure.
 Do you have any peers among alchemists?
-Do they perceive your approach to the science as calm and intellectual, or rash but with great breakthroughs, or a dangerous form of meddling with life and death that should not be tolerated?
-Do you have a special ambition or goal to achieve as an alchemist—such as making magic-like effects accessible to the mundane public, providing affordable healing and counters to common ailments, or are your creations for your own monetary benefit?
+Do they perceive your approach to science as calm and intellectual, or rash but with great breakthroughs or a dangerous form of meddling with life and death that should not be tolerated?
+Do you have a special ambition or goal to achieve as an alchemist—such as making magic-like effects accessible to the mundane public, providing affordable healing, and counters to common ailments, or are your creations for your own monetary benefit?

 QUICK BUILD